Ferrari 296: Assetto Fiorano

-The Assetto Fiorano is the track-oriented version of the 296 GTB.
+The Assetto Fiorano is the track-oriented kit available for the 296 GTB, which includes an upgraded suspension, carbon fiber bodywork, and a polycarbonate rear window screen.

 GTS

 The 296 GTS is an open-top variant of the 296 GTB with a folding hardtop.
 The top takes 14 seconds for operation and can be operated with speeds up to 45 kph.
 The GTS weighs 70 kg more than the GTB due to chassis reinforcing components but maintains equal performance.

+Speciale

+The 296 Speciale is a high-performance version of the 296, announced in April 2025.
+The 2.9 L twin-turbo engine is tuned to 700 PS, and the hybrid powertrain has a combined 880 PS.
+The car's dry weight is 1410 kg and 1460 kg for the coupe and folding hardtop versions respectively.
+The 296 Speciale has an announced 20% additional downforce over the base model.

+Speciale Piloti

+The Ferrari 296 Speciale Piloti was presented on the occasion of the 2025 24 Hours of Le Mans.
+The car's livery recalls the yellow and red colors of the Ferrari 499P that races in the Hypercar class and is a tribute to the victories obtained at Le Mans.

 Promotion

-To promote the launch of the 296 GTB, Ferrari collaborated with Epic Games to add the Ferrari 296 GTB as a drivable vehicle to online battle royale video game Fortnite Battle Royale, for Chapter 2: Season 7 of the game.
-The 296 GTBs were removed from the game after Chapter 2: Season 7 ended.
+To promote the launch of the 296 GTB, Ferrari collaborated with Epic Games in July 2021 to add the Ferrari 296 GTB as a drivable vehicle to the online battle royale video game Fortnite Battle Royale, as part of Chapter 2: Season 7 of the game.
+The 296 GTB was removed from the game after the end of the season in October 2021.

 Motorsport

 296 GT3

 In 2022, Ferrari introduced the 296 GT3, intended to replace the Ferrari 488 GT3 from 2023 onwards.
-The car made its racing debut at the 2023 24 Hours of Daytona.
+The car is developed by Oreca and made its racing debut at the 2023 24 Hours of Daytona.